 - The lender might demand its exposure is reduced, meaning that the company directors and/or shareholders may need to inject personal funds to bring the total level of borrowing down.
 This may be in conjunction with or to replace the need for personal guarantees.

 If the lenders recommendations above are (for whatever reason) not a possibility, the lender may want to make a thorough review of the company itself to evaluate if, in its opinion, it is not viable and cannot repay the debt.
 If the lender concludes the debt may not be able to be repaid and the company has little chance of ever recovering from the situation it finds itself in, at this point the lender may have no other option but to appoint a receiver.

 What does an administrative receiver do?

 The primary objective of a receiver is to take control of the company’s assets that are covered by the floating charge with the aim of recouping money owed to the creditor that appointed them.
-As soon as a receiver has been appointed, they take complete control of the assets and they are not appointed to consider the director’s or shareholders needs.
+As soon as a receiver has been appointed, they take complete control of the assets and they are not appointed to consider the directors’ or shareholders’ needs.
 Their main purpose is to repay ‘preferential creditors’, the charge holders and cover the cost of the receivership.

 Subject to the condition of the floating charge, the receiver is able to break the company up, sell the assets or actually sell the company as a going concern.
 Their decision will be wholly dependent upon what will maximise the return to the lender.
 The company can either be sold partially or as a whole.
-Alternatively the receiver may determine that the best action to take is to keep on trading whilst a CVA (Company Voluntary Arrangement) or another type of rescue vehicle is implemented.
+Alternatively, the receiver may determine that the best action to take is to keep on trading whilst a CVA (company voluntary arrangement) or another type of rescue vehicle is implemented.

-It is within the receiver’s right to dismiss either all or some of the company’s employees and directors, though it is important to note that the receiver must comply with UK Insolvency Law, which specify that contracts of employment must be adopted within a framework of two weeks of appointment.
+It is within the receiver’s right to dismiss either all or some of the company’s employees and directors, though it is important to note that the receiver must comply with UK Insolvency Law, which specifies that contracts of employment must be adopted within a framework of two weeks of appointment.